 11:30-12:00 Diaper Changes or Potty/Prepare for Nap

 2:30-3:10 Outside/Big Toy Time/Handwashing

 3:30-3:45 Group Time

 Alissa Moore – Alissa is a student a Columbus State pursuing a degree in Education.
 She began at Joyland in November 2013 and is a Wobbler teacher.
 She lives South of Columbus and has an infant daughter.

-Victoria Jorgensen - Victoria has worked at Joyland since May of 2017.
+Veronica Jorgensen - Veronica has worked at Joyland since May of 2017.
 She is a graduate of Tolles Early Childhood Program in Early Childhood Education.
 In addition to working at Joyland she has worked at one other area center in the toddler classroom.